 We can estimate the proportion of habitat area meeting the sagebrush cover benchmark based on the number of monitoring sites achieving benchmarks.
 Sagebrush cover values at 19 monitoring sites in early brood-rearing habitat were compared against this benchmark (Table 1).
 Overall, 33% of early brood-rearing habitat met this benchmark (Fig. 1).
 Given that the objective for sagebrush cover was to meet the benchmark across 80% of the habitat area, the objective was not achieved.

 Table 1.
 Example sagebrush cover data from monitoring sites and how it relates to the benchmark in the objective.
 Site 1 achieves the benchmark of 15-25% sagebrush cover set forth in the objective whereas Sites 2 and 3 do not.

 Note that sagebrush cover is only one indicator used to assess sage grouse habitat.
 To complete site-scale habitat suitability ratings for a HAF assessment (Stiver et al. 2015), the ID team would take into account multiple indicators and the proportion of the assessment area meeting benchmarks.

-Aquatic Monitoring Example
+Aquatic Reporting Example with Benchmarks